worldline/observability-workshop/docs/workshop.md

 * Explore the dashboard for the ``easypay-service``, especially the Garbage collector and CPU statistics.

-* Look around the other ``Spring Boot JDBC & HikariCP`` dashboard then and see what happens on the database connection pool for ``easypay-service``.
+* Look around the other ``OpenTelemetry JDBC`` dashboard then and see what happens on the database connection pool for ``easypay-service``.

 We were talking about an incident, isn’t it?